EPDM O-Rings

 Outdoor Equipment

-Weather-exposed seals, outdoor electrical enclosure seals and solar panel mounting seals
+Weather-exposed seals, outdoor electrical enclosure seals and solar panel mounting hardware requiring multi-year ozone and UV resistance.

 Chemical Compatibility Summary